TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: QAS algorithms summary

 For parameter optimization within each circuit, CRLQAS uses a hybrid Adam-SPSA optimizer.
 This combines the robustness of simultaneous perturbation stochastic approximation (SPSA) with the adaptive momentum of Adam, and employs a multi-stage shot budget strategy (from $10^3$ to $10^8$ shots) for efficient convergence in noisy environments.
 The noise simulation leverages the Pauli-transfer matrix (PTM) formalism, with noisy gate operations precomputed offline and accelerated using JAX for GPU, yielding up to a six-fold speedup over conventional CPU-based simulations.

 Empirically, CRLQAS achieves chemical accuracy (energy error below $1.6 \times 10^{-3}$ Hartree) for molecules up to 8-qubit, often using fewer gates than baseline methods.
 The curriculum learning mechanism, driven by the fake minimum energy and adaptive thresholds, enables the agent to autonomously adjust the problem difficulty, maintain exploration, and efficiently find noise-resilient, gate-efficient quantum circuits even under realistic hardware noise profiles.
-This makes CRLQAS a robust and scalable approach for quantum architecture search in both idealized and practical noisy intermediate-scale quantum (NISQ) settings.
+This makes CRLQAS a robust approach for quantum architecture search in both simulated and hardware noisy intermediate-scale quantum settings.